ThanhNhan2002/SpeciaFrontEndWhite/README.md

 React, Bootstrap and other awesome libraries

 ## Notes
-This project focuses on the front-end implementation for Spectar's new product, the Specia platform.
+* This project focuses on the front-end implementation for Spectar's new product, the Specia platform.
 While the back-end system is currently under development, it is not publicly available to ensure the cybersecurity of Spectar Group.

+* This is the early version of the platform (white theme), the later version of the platform (dark theme) could be found here:
+  * https://github.com/ThanhNhan2002/SpeciaFrontEnd (dark theme, public repo, for demostration purpose)
+  * https://github.com/tunganh5005/SpeciaAccountant (dark theme, private repo, for development purpose)

 ## Available Scripts
 In the project directory, you can run: